Chia-Network/chia-docs/docs/getting-started/chia-concepts.md

 ### Chia's Network

 There are different types of peer-to-peer (P2P) networks, such as BitTorrent, Bitcoin, and Chia.
-The Chia network is a blockchain that performs several major functions, including processing financial transactions, running programs written in Chialisp, and minting tokens from XCH (Chia's base currency).
+The Chia network is a blockchain that performs several major functions, including processing financial transactions, running programs written in [Chialisp](https://chialisp.com) on the [Chialisp Virtual Machine (CLVM)](https://chialisp.com/clvm), and minting tokens from XCH (Chia's base currency).
 The network is composed of hundreds of thousands of nodes, each of which stores a copy of the blockchain's history, while also propagating new transactions across the network.

 ### Coins and Transactions

 Chia uses the coin set (UTXO) model to keep track of the network's state.
 In this model, a coin is a first-class object.
-Each coin is locked with a Chialisp program called a _puzzle_, which is then hashed to create a _puzzlehash_.
+Each coin is locked with a serialized CLVM program called a _puzzle_, which is then hashed to create a _puzzle hash_.
 The coin's ID is a hash of its parent coin's ID, its puzzlehash, and its amount.

 Each transaction in Chia must spend at least one coin.
 In order to spend a coin, one must provide the original puzzle, as well as a valid solution, and an optional aggregated signature.
 Multiple coins can communicate with each other in the same transaction by using _announcements_.

-For more info about the coin set model and Chia's on-chain programming environment, see [Chialisp.com](https://chialisp.com).
+For more information check out the [Coin Set Intro page](/coin-set-intro) and the [Chialisp.com](https://chialisp.com) website.

 ### Full Nodes